spences10/scottspence.me/src/pages/md/faq.md

 * I live a ~30 minute train ride from London Victoria/Blackfriars and prefer to avoid travelling by tube if possible.

-* Based in Swanley, Kent I'll consider places very close to Sevenoaks and Bromley.
+* Based in Swanley, Kent I'll consider places that are close to Sevenoaks and Bromley.

 ### Your skills look like a great match for this position we have.
-Can we setup a phone call to chat?
+Can we have a quick five minute phone call to chat?

-I prefer to avoid phone calls for a number of reasons:
+I prefer to avoid phone calls for these reasons:

 * I'm on a [maker's schedule], which means interruptions are disruptive to my flow.